NishanBhattarai327/vanilla-chess/documentation.md

    - Medium: Prioritizes captures and checks
    - Hard: Evaluates positions to find best move
 3. Bot "thinks" for a short delay based on level
-4. Move is executed and board is updated
+4. Move is executed and appropriate sound is played
+5. Board is updated with new position
-5. Timer switches back to player
+6. Timer switches back to player
-6. Game checks for end conditions
+7. Game checks for end conditions

 ### Game End Conditions
 1. **Checkmate**: A player's king is in check and has no legal moves